pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     The answer is bananas .

 The ``,`` adds a space when we use it in a ``print`` statement.
 We don't always want that.
-We can instead use a ``+`` sign:
+We can instead use a ``+`` sign as shown in this example:

 .. code-block:: python

     answer = "bananas"
     print("The answer is" + answer + ".")

-Which gets rid of all the spaces:
+That gets rid of all the spaces:

 .. code-block:: text

     The answer isbananas.

-So we need to add a space INSIDE the quotes where we want it:
+So we need to add a space INSIDE the quotes where we want it as shown here:

 .. code-block:: python

     answer = "bananas"
     print("The answer is " + answer + ".")

-Ok, so I think I know how to print variables.
-Until I try this:
+That works until you try an to print a variable that holds a number instead of text.
+Try this example:

 .. code-block:: python

     answer = 42
     print("The answer is " + answer + ".")

-This gives a brand new error we haven't seen yet, a ``TypeError``.
+That code generates a brand new error we haven't seen yet, a ``TypeError``.

 .. code-block:: text